espressif/esp-iot-solution/examples/bluetooth/ble_services/ble_ots/README.md

 | Supported Targets | ESP32 | ESP32-C3 | ESP32-C2 | ESP32-S3 | ESP32-H2 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- |

-# BLE User Data Service Example
+# BLE Object Transfer Service Example

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example creates a GATT server and starts advertising, waiting to be connected by a GATT client.
+This example creates a GATT server implementing the BLE Object Transfer Service (OTS) and starts advertising, waiting to be connected by a GATT client.

-The device information service exposes manufacturer and/or vendor information about a device.

-It uses Bluetooth controller based on BLE connection management.
+It demonstrates BLE connection management and OTS-related GATT procedures.

-This example aims at understanding BLE user data service and BLE connection management APIs.

-To test this demo, any BLE scanner app can be used.

-## How to Use Example
+This example focuses on testing basic OTS service communication functionality.
+A generic BLE scanner app can be used for basic discovery and connection testing.
+Note that this example demonstrates fundamental OTS GATT procedures and does not implement full OTS functionality such as object operations (create, delete, read, write), OACP (Object Action Control Point) and OLCP (Object List Control Point) procedures, or metadata handling.

 Before project configuration and build, be sure to set the correct chip target using: